betty-seisma/payslip-API/README.md

 ### Installation steps

+Note: This API is currently not deployed, the running and testing can be done locally.
+1. Clone this repository with `git clone https://github.com/betty-seisma/payslip-API`
+2. Go into the directory where the cloned repository sits as
-This API is currently not deployed, run the API locally with `npx ts-node --esm index.ts` To run the tests, run `npm test`
+3. Run the API locally with `npx ts-node --esm index.ts`
+4. To run the unit tests, run `npm test`

 ### Technologies used
 - Node.js